 Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

-Your first order of business is getting from your ship to downtown Charlotte Amalie in St. Thomas (Charlotte Amalie is the heart of the island and a National Historic Landmark).
-Check out this map showing the location of the two cruise ship docks and Charlotte Amalie.
-You are not to walk from your ship to town.
-No matter how close it appears, the walk is noisy, hot, without shade or bathrooms.
-If you want to enjoy your guided tour, you will not want to spend the first 20 minutes of it walking in the Caribbean heat.
+*Important Note: You are not allowed to walk from your ship to town.
+No matter how close it appears, the walk is noisy, hot, and without shade or bathrooms.
+If you want to enjoy this guided tour, you won’t want to spend the first 20 minutes of it walking in the Caribbean heat.

 Below I have a suggested route/path for your walking adventure, but feel free to wander and take detours – Charlotte Amalie is a small town and everything is no more than 5-6 minutes away.